SAP-samples/teched2021-DEV164/exercises/8_ExecuteWorkflowApprovalsInParallel/README.md

 ![](images/deploymta.png)

 ## Execute Workflow<a name="execute"></a>
-1.Click **Monitor Workflows - Workflow Definitions** tile to view the newly deployed workflow definition.
+1. Click **Monitor Workflows - Workflow Definitions** tile to view the newly deployed workflow definition.
 ![](images/MonitorWorkflowDefinition.png)
 1. Select the newly deployed Workflow Definition.
 1. Click **Start New Instance** action in the footer.